Blocked Tear Duct

 What Causes The Blockage?

-There are many causes of amblyopia.
+There are many causes of blocked tear duct but most of the time it is just bad luck.
 The main causes include:

 - Trauma, Such As A Broken Nose.